mongodb/docs-tools/giza/giza/translate/documentation/README.rst

     * http://www.statmt.org/moses/?n=FactoredTraining.ScorePhrases

   * There are sample configuration files in this directory. translate_full.yaml has all of the possible options, translate_best.yaml has the best options I found, translate_baseline.yaml has the moses documentation's baseline system.
+  * If you're training for a language written right to left the corpora must be flipped first so that they go from left to right.
+This is important so that the words in teh sentences align properly.

 * **model results**
   * ``giza translate model_results --config <corpora.yaml>``